ReN-FL/rock-paper-scissors/README.md

 # rock-paper-scissors

-a rock paper scissors game, made during The Odin Project,
+a rock paper scissors game with basic ui, made during The Odin Project,

-only working on the browser console at the moment